Friskygote/Issix-mod/README.md

 A mod for Broken Dreams Correctional Center.
 Introduces Issix and his harem of s[l](https://kenashcorp.bandcamp.com/track/im-your-slave)- pets.

 ## Disclaimer
 The mod and contents in it is - surprise surprise - a work of fiction.
 Author does not support, condone, advocate for, endorse, stand up for non-consensual activities, relationships or violence.
+Just like the base game this mod has been created for - the mod contains content of sexual nature and is **not intended for underage people**.
+If you are a minor, please leave.

 # Existing content
 **This mod currently makes assumptions about a player - mainly that they are playing an anthropomorphic animal character, if this makes you uncomfortable, you are discouraged from playing it.
 It might be alleviated in the future**